lhyfst/3d-detection-papers/README.md

 > Author: Li Heyuan (李贺元)<br>
 > Email: lhyfst@gmail.com<br>
-> The papers in this list are about 3d detection, especially those using point clouds.<br>
+> The papers in this list are about 3d detection & semantic segmentation<br>
+> especially those using point clouds and in deep learning methods.<br>
 > All rights reserved

 If you have any suggestion or want to recommend new papers, please feel free to let me know.<br>
-I have read most of the papers here, and am very happy to discuss with you if you have any questions on these papers.<br>
+I have read most of the papers here, and am very happy to discuss with you if you have any issues on these papers.<br>
 I will keep updating this project continuously.<br>

 ---